smudge/timetime/README.md

 # timetime

-> A CLI for repairing timestamp metadata of file copies/duplicates
+> A CLI for repairing timestamp metadata of file copies 🕛🕧🕐🕜🕑🕝🕒

 ## Basic Usage

-When given two or more files, `timetime` will compare their created/modified timestamps and "repair" them all to match whichever values are the earliest:
+When given two or more files, `timetime` will cross-check their created/modified timestamps and 💅 repair ✨ each file's timestamp metadata to match whichever values are the earliest:

 ```bash
 timetime my-file.txt backups/my-file.txt
 ```

-By default, **the files must have identical checksums**, because it assumes that they are copies.
+By default, **🚨the files must have identical checksums🚨**, because it assumes that they are copies.
 If not, a warning will be produced and the operation will fail.
 This can be circumvented with the `--force` or `-f` option: